| IntroductionOverview

 software), which will let you monitor all packet traffic on the

+frequency.
 The following instructions apply to version 3.3.081

 of Airmail working with AGWPE (or Packet